 Compensated Leaves (Click to return to Index)

 Annual Leave—Employees are granted 4 days of annual (personal) leave each year.
-If you do not use these days in a school year, you can carry over 1 day to the next year (you can have have a maximum of 5 days/35hours of Annual Leave at any one time), or you can cash out your Annual Leave days.
-Annual Leave is cashed out at the 120-day substitute teacher rate, and it is paid on the August paycheck.
+If you do not use these days in a school year, you can carry over 1 day to the next year (you can have have a maximum of 5 days/36.65 hours of Annual Leave at any one time), or you can cash out your Annual Leave days.
+Annual Leave is cashed out at the 46-day substitute teacher rate ($250), and it is paid on the August paycheck.

 Sick Leave—Employees are granted 12 days of sick leave each school year.
 Unused sick leave carries over to the next year.

-Family Care Leave—An employee may use accumulated sick leave and other paid leave to care for a child with a health condition that requires treatment or supervision, or a spouse, parent, parent-in-law, grandchild, or grandparent of the employee who has a serious health condition or an emergency condition.
+Family Care Leave—An employee may use accumulated sick leave and other paid leave to care for a child with a health condition that requires treatment or supervision, or a spouse, parent, parent-in-law, grandchild, grandparent, or any individual related by blood or affinity whole close association with the employee is the equivalent of a family relationship who has a serious health condition or an emergency condition.

-Paternity Leave—Spouses/domestic partners are granted 1 day of paternity leave for the birth of a child, and parents are granted 1 day of leave for the adoption of a child.
+Parental Leave— Parents are granted 1 day of leave that does not come out of sick leave for the birth or adoption of a child.
 Spouses/domestic partners can use accumulated sick leave to care for the child or the mother after childbirth.